 - Research business advice websites.
 For some, membership is required.

 - Join an organization for networking (like your local Chamber of Commerce), accreditations, coaching, etc. Organizations to start with include the National Association of Productivity and Organizing Professionals (NAPO), your local NAPO chapter, and the Institute for Challenging Disorganization (ICD).

 - Consider developing a niche or area of expertise.

 2. Name Your Business

 - Check to see if the domain is available (WHOis.net, GoDaddy.com, NetworkSolutions.com, NameCheap, or do a Google search).

 3. Legal, Financial, and Logistical

 - Write a business plan.
-Okay, this is not really a legal task, and it’s not 100% necessary to write a business before starting a business, but it will be time well spent due to the fact that you’ll need to be as strategic as possible when starting a business because there are a lot of “shiny object” that may distract you.
+Okay, this is not really a legal task, and it’s not 100% necessary to write a business before starting a business, but it will be time well spent due to the fact that you’ll need to be as strategic as possible when starting a business because there are a lot of “shiny objects” that may distract you.